LDS Living Blog

 Mormon culture is a feeding culture - body and spirit.
 In everything from blessing the refreshments to “nourish and strengthen our bodies,” to the expectation we have of some little snack after a meeting, food is firmly rooted in our meeting customs.

 -Sometimes kids come to expect treats every week.-Sometimes kids leave the class they're meant to attend to go to a class with treats.-Sometimes non-treat-bringing teachers feel obligated to bring treats, or feel bad if they don't.-Some teachers might feel treats distract students from the doctrine (although this can be easily avoided).-Building managers dislike food in the Church building because it can encourage pests.
 I can’t find in the Handbook if it mentions anything about food in class.
 (If you know of it, please, leave a reference to it in the comments.)

-Check out which stories were readers' favorites in the Best of LDS Living for the week of September 22 through 28, 2012.
+Check out this week's top stories in the Best of LDS Living for the week of December 22 through 28, 2012.